Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Jax tells Max that it is to dangerous for him to become a Cybervator and that he will not allow it

-After Max is released spike uses this opportunity to persuaded him to join the Revolution he is starting Max tells hat it is not a good idea and that he will go about it the right way.
+After Max is released spike uses this opportunity to persuaded him to join the Revolution he is starting Max tells that it is not a good idea and that he will go about it the right way.

 ### 4. Meeting The Mentor
 Episodes: 7, 8

 Airiona gives Max a new Cyber.Beast supplied by Spike.
 Max recognizes it as the Greater honeyguide--one of the two Cyber.Beast he and spike found.

-Max joins Airiona and Xenos' team.
+Max joins Kyshumu's team.

-Xenos' team is called irresponsible for doing it as he could get killed out there and hope to never see him out there again
+Kyshumu's team is called irresponsible for doing it as he could get killed out there and hope to never see him out there again

-Dispite being signed by Xenos' team he is still sidelined
+Dispite being signed by Kyshumu's team he is still sidelined

 ## Act 2